NicoleRauch/WaniKaniBookClubGenerator/README.md

 1. Publish the Home Thread as initially generated
 1. At the start of a new week:
    a.
-Publish that week's thread as currently generated
+Publish that week's thread as currently generated (as a new topic in Japanese Language > Reading)
    a.
 Add the week's URL to the JSON config
    a.
 Regenerate the threads
    a.
-Publish the newly generated Home Thread
+If we're not in week 1: Publish the newly generated previous week's thread (follow "Previous Week")
    a.
-If we're not in week 1: Publish the newly generated previous week's thread
+Publish the newly generated Home Thread (follow "Home Thread")
+   a.
+Post the generated link to the new weekly thread in the home thread

 ## References